Trevor Goddard: Career

 He appeared in cameo roles in many television shows prior to 1995.
 That same year, Goddard played Kano in the film adaptation of Mortal Kombat.
 His performance as Kano became the source of the character's evolution in the video games.
 However his accent in the film was mistakenly interpreted as Australian, which led to Kano being portrayed as an Australian in future installments.

 He would go on to act in other films such as Gone in Sixty Seconds, Men of War (with Dolph Lundgren and future JAG co-star Catherine Bell) and Hollywood Vampyr.
 He played a short-tempered mercenary in the 1998 film Deep Rising with Treat Williams and Famke Janssen.
-Goddard played in the television drama series JAG as Lieutenant Commander Mick Brumby and was featured in TV commercials for the Hoover FloorMate.
+Goddard played in the television drama series JAG as Lieutenant Commander Mic Brumby and was featured in TV commercials for the Hoover FloorMate.

-He made his last on-screen appearance in the 2003 film Pirates of the Caribbean: The Curse of the Black Pearl.
+He made his last on-screen appearance in the 2003 film Pirates of the Caribbean: The Curse of the Black Pearl, released a month after his death.

 Death

-On 7 June 2003, Goddard was found dead in his home in North Hollywood, Los Angeles, California.
+On 8 June 2003, Goddard was found dead in his home in North Hollywood, Los Angeles, California.
 He was 40 years old.
 Initial reports indicated that Goddard was in the process of getting a divorce and that suicide was suspected.
 An autopsy later showed that Goddard died from an accidental drug overdose of heroin, cocaine, temazepam and vicodin.